vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 A further question might be asked also,

-> "If Sruti or Sastra destroys all illusions and reveals the only Reality, Brahman, what about the Sruti itself?
-Is there anything else that destroys Sruti, which itself is also an illusion?"
+> "If Śruti or Sastra destroys all illusions and reveals the only Reality, Brahman, what about the Śruti itself?
+Is there anything else that destroys Śruti, which itself is also an illusion?"

 The Advaitin answers thus: